sebastianotronto/sdep/README.md

 The `scripts` folder contains the few scripts that I use.
 They are basically just a more elaborate version of the calendar system described above, with support for recurring events (e.g. weekly, daily).
-You can install them with `make scripts` and then `make scriptsinstall`, but first make sure to adjust them to match your local configuration.
+You can install them with `sudo SD=/path/to/scripts/folder make scripts`, where `SD` specifies the path where the directory where you want your sdep files to be saved; for example it can be `/home/username/.sdep`.
 For example check that the folder SDEPDATA in Makefile suits you.

 Most of the scripts rely on the `-d` option of the GNU date utility, so you